Epic Montana Activities to Make Your Getaway Unforgettable!

 And lastly, here are some things to do that are just simply pure Montana.

 There’s a popular misconception about Montana that “everybody owns a horse.”
 While this is far from true (though wouldn’t it be nice!), it is a fact that there are a lot of horses in Montana and many trails and wide open spaces where you can ride them.

-The best way to have a horseback riding experience is to stay at one of many dude ranches in Montana.
+The best way to have a horseback riding experience is to stay at one of many guest ranches in Montana, many of which provide an all-inclusive style of vacation.
 Some of these ranches also offer guided horse excursions for those not staying onsite that are just a few hours long.

 A dude ranch is more than just horseback riding.
 A stay on a dude ranch can open your eyes to the way a working farm operates, plus let you experience fishing and camping excursions with locals who know the best spots, while in the evenings you’ll enjoy homecooked meals with local ingredients, along with so many more amazing experiences.

 Dude ranches vary greatly in terms of cost, number of guests onsite at a time, and the luxury element.

 Click here to read our more in-depth article on the best dude ranches in Montana and what to expect during your stay.

 Montana is home to many annual rodeos.
 From small, outdoor ones in the county to large, traveling rodeos that perform in arenas in the downtown areas of Montana’s cities, there are many different types of rodeos to enjoy.